vijayraavi/elasticsearch/API-Implementation.md

 - **GET, PUT, DELETE, HEAD, and PATCH actions should be idempotent**.

 	The code that implements these requests should not impose any side-effects.
-The same request repeated over the same resource should have the same result.
+The same request repeated over the same resource should result in the same state.
+For example, sending multiple DELETE requests to the same URI should have the same effect, although the HTTP status code in the response messages may be different (the first DELETE request might return status code 204 (No Content) while a subsequent DELETE request might return statis code 404 (Not Found)).

 > **Note**: The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.

 - **POST actions that create new resources should do so without unrelated side-effects**.

-	If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource (and possibly any directly related resources if there is some sort of linkage involved, such as permissions or a master/detail relationship).
-In this case, the request should not modify unrelated resources or have any other side-effects on the overall state of the system.
+	If a POST request is intended to create a new resource, the effects of the request should be limited to the new resource (and possibly any directly related resources if there is some sort of linkage involved) For example, in an ecommerce system, a POST request that creates a new order for a customer might also amend inventory levels and generate billing information, but it should not modify information not directly related to the order or have any other side-effects on the overall state of the system.

 - **Avoid implementing chatty POST, PUT, and DELETE operations**.